Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Dimension by Dimension CWENO Reconstruction

-If we extend this method to 3D problems it would require eighteen sweeps of 1D CWENO reconstructions in each grid cell.
-We have confirmed the fourth order accuracy and the shock capturing nature of this procedure also in various nonlinear multidimensional problems.
+We have confirmed the fourth order accuracy and the shock capturing nature of this procedure as well in various nonlinear multidimensional problems.
+Moreover, this method turns out to be computationally lesser expensive as it requires only twelve sweeps of 1D CWENO reconstruction in each grid cell for 3D problems.